Image Labels & Recipe Hash

 Dropped labels

 The following opaque jackin.recipe.* component labels were removed: role_source_ref, base_image, generated_runtime_hash, supported_agents, cache_bust, hooks_hash, host_identity_strategy.
 Their values still live inside ImageRecipe, so they still invalidate the image via jackin.image.recipe.hash — a mismatch simply surfaces as the generic RecipeHashChanged reason instead of a component-specific one.
-The per-agent jackin.agent.<slug>.version labels and the single jackin.selected_agent_version were dropped entirely: agent binaries are mounted at run time, not baked, so the image records no agent version. claude_plugin_hash is also gone — Claude plugins install at container start, not in the image.
+The single jackin.selected_agent_version label was dropped because the derived image is agent-independent; per-agent jackin.agent.<slug>.version labels remain diagnostic-only.
+The old standalone claude_plugin_hash label is gone because Claude plugin declarations now invalidate through plugin_recipe_hash inside the master recipe hash.